aws-samples/sagemaker-cv-preprocessing-training-performance/README.md

   - Seconds/ Epoch improvement of `72.59%` in Amazon SageMaker training job by offloading JPEG decoding and heavy augmentation to GPU — addressing data pre-processing bottleneck to improve performance-cost ratio.
   - Using the above strategy, training time improvement is higher for lighter models like `RESNET-18` (which causes more CPU bottlenecks) over heavier model such as `RESNET-152` as the `aug_load_factor` is increased while keeping lower batch size of `32`.
   - System utilization Histograms and CPU bottleneck Heatmaps are generated with SageMaker Debugger in the notebook.
 Profiler Report and other interactive visuals available on SageMaker Studio.
+- Further detailed results (based on different augmentation loads, batch sizes, and model complexities for training on 8-CPUs and 1-GPU) are available on request.

 ## Security